Q. Why are my teeth sensitive?

 Q. What is Gingivitis?

 A. Gingivitis is a condition caused when bacteria surround the teeth and enter the gums.
 The gums can become irritated and inflamed, and in many cases, they bleed.
 In order to prevent the condition from worsening, regular hygiene visits are highly recommended.
 During your visit, our hygiene team will teach you proper flossing techniques and an oral hygiene protocol for home care to prevent — or alleviate symptoms of — periodontal disease.

 A. When bacteria surrounding the teeth get into the gums, you develop what’s called gingivitis, a quiet periodontal disease with little to no symptoms at first.
 Your gums become inflamed, irritated and are more likely to bleed.
 You should seek treatment immediately as the condition worsens over time.
 Some symptoms to watch for include:

 Q. How Do You Treat Periodontal Disease?

-A. Periodontal Disease is a chronic condition that needs immediate attention.
-To manage and control this condition, your dentist may recommend one or more of the following: periodontal cleanings, root planing and scaling, laser therapy, and local antibiotics.
+A. Periodontal disease is a chronic condition requiring immediate attention.
+To manage and control this condition, your dentist may recommend one or more of the following: periodontal cleanings, root planing and scaling, laser therapy and local antibiotics.
 Periodontal surgery is needed only in severe cases.